pydicom/pynetdicom/docs/tutorials/create_scu.rst

    :lineno-start: 6

     if assoc.is_established:
-        print('Association established with Echo SCP!')
+        print("Association established with Echo SCP!")
         assoc.release()
     else:
         # Association rejected, aborted or never connected
-        print('Failed to associate')
+        print("Failed to associate")

 As mentioned earlier, an *acceptor* may do a couple of things in response to an association request; accept it, reject it or abort the negotiation entirely.